Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 Can the AI create a document for me from chat?

-In the drafting editor the assistant can edit content, replace sections, insert new clauses, propose redlines, apply templates, save named version snapshots, restore previous versions, compare versions, change the font (Default / Garamond / Helvetica / Times New Roman), assign a DOCX style template, rename the draft, link or unlink it from a matter, change the lifecycle status (draft / in review / finalized), and offer Word or Markdown exports.
+In the drafting editor the assistant can edit content, replace sections, insert new clauses, propose redlines, apply templates, save named version snapshots, restore previous versions, compare versions, change the font (Default / Garamond / Helvetica / Times New Roman), set the list-numbering style (1. / a. / i., decimal, legal 1. / (a) / (i), or outline 1.1.1) and heading capitalisation (Preserve as-typed, Title Case, Sentence case, UPPERCASE), assign a DOCX style template, rename the draft, link or unlink it from a matter, change the lifecycle status (draft / in review / finalized), and offer Word or Markdown exports.
 You stay in control - nothing destructive runs without your click-to-confirm.

 Yes.
 Every change to a draft is saved as a version automatically, whether it was made by you or by the AI.
 You can also save named snapshots at any point (for example, "Before client review" or "Signed version"), restore any earlier version at any time, and view a side-by-side comparison showing exactly what changed between two versions.